 SILVER SPRING, Md., Nov.
-30, 2015 /PRNewswire/ -- The winter of 2015-2016 is in its early stages, and yet many parts of the country are already experiencing extreme weather conditions and power outages.
-In fact, a power outage can happen at any time, and it can affect the safety of your food.
-The U.S. Food and Drug Administration reminds you that the best way to ensure that food stays safe is to have a plan in place, and to know what food safety precautions to take if a power outage does occur.
+20, 2014 /PRNewswire-USNewswire/ -- The winter of 2014 – 2015 has arrived early this year.
+As much of the country braces for more frigid temperatures and record snows, the U.S. Food and Drug Administration reminds you that power outages can happen at any time and can affect the safety of your food.
+The best way to ensure that food stays safe is to have a plan in place, and to know what food safety precautions to take if a power outage does occur.

 Plan ahead to keep food safe if the power goes out.
 Stock up on supplies, or know where to obtain them if needed.